openhab/org.openhab.binding.zwave/doc/bremicker/abuscfa3010_0_0.md

 ### Parameter 4: Travel Time

 This parameter defines the travel path of the Lock.
-Current setting of travel path  at drive that is  intended and/ or allowed to  be travelled:
-1 = Automatic/ normal  (travel  according to  teach-in run parameters)
-2 = in case of multiple locking only  one locking action
+<p&gtCurrent setting of travel path  at drive that is  intended and/ or allowed to  be travelled: <br /&gt1 = Automatic/ normal  (travel  according to  teach-in run parameters) <br /&gt2 = in case of multiple locking only  one locking action <br /&gt3 = motor travel from window tilt position is allowed (ABUS FCA3000)</p&gt
-3 = motor travel from window tilt position is allowed (ABUS FCA3000) The following option values may be configured -:
+The following option values may be configured -:

 | Value  | Description |